 The most popular choice as a backup power source for emergencies are gas-powered generators.
 The DuroMax XP4400E is an excellent choice for a gas-powered generator for your home.
 If you choose to get a generator, make sure it’s installed correctly and that you test it out to ensure you’re familiar with how it works.

 Solar panels are a great option for homes with adequate sun exposure and can be used year-round to save on energy bills; however, they are expensive to purchase and install.
 Off-grid solar panel systems will continue to produce energy in the event of power grid failure.
 However, a solar panel system that is connected to the grid will also go down in the event of a blackout, therefore installing a backup battery for your grid-connected solar panels could be an option.

-You may also want to consider the following, inexpensive alternatives:
+You may also want to consider the following, less expensive alternatives:

 - A bicycle generator can be used to power small devices and appliances; some kits even include 12V battery charging attachments for creating stored power.

-- A solar battery charger can provide power indefinitely for battery-operated devices
+- A solar battery charger can provide power indefinitely for cell phones and battery-operated devices.

 As our reliance on electrical devices and appliances grows, the need to have a solid plan prepared in case of power grid failure becomes ever more pressing.
 As the ice storm of 2013 demonstrated, going without power for even several days can have devastating effects.

 While power grid failure may be one of the more likely disaster scenarios, it is by no means any less calamitous than other scenarios.
 Use the advice and tips provided in this article to ensure you and your family will stand a fighting chance should you be faced with having to survive without power for a prolonged period of time.